peterczegledy/Python_TUI/cmd_window/readme.md

 ```

 ```
-titles: An array —possibly 2D— that contains all the titles.
+-titles: An array —possibly 2D— that contains all the titles.
-sizesx: An array that contains the width of each column.
+-sizesx: An array that contains the width of each column.
-sizesy: An array that contains the height of each row.
+-sizesy: An array that contains the height of each row.
-boxesx: The number of columns.
+-boxesx: The number of columns.
-boxesy: The number of rows.
+-boxesy: The number of rows.
 ```

 ### Label